 If you are not happy with an account or service, please let us know.
 We have a three-stage process to make sure we deal with complaints quickly and fairly.
-If you would like more information about our complaints process, please message us in our app or visit bankofscotland.co.uk/contactus/complain or call us on 0800 072 8668 or +44 131 278 3729 (from abroad) or speak to us in branch.
+If you would like more information about our complaints process, you can message us in our app 24/7 or visit bankofscotland.co.uk/contactus/complain You can also call us on 0800 072 8668 (+44 131 278 3729 outside the UK).
+Or visit a branch.